grey-fish/grey-fish.github.io/Natas/Level15.md

 41 # todo: refactor the code
 ```
 <br/>
 I Added a cool effect that displays the found characters and also searches for next character.

-Here is the script in action
+Below is a sample run of the script

 <img src="https://grey-fish.github.io/Natas/images/natas15.gif">

-This was my longest writeup yet, time to rest.
+Thats all folks!

 <br/>